project-j-korea/style-guide/git/README.md

 5. You are responsible for the part you worked on.
 In the event of an error, you have to roll back and correct it yourself.
 6. If Conflict is created, the worker who deploys it later will proceed after rebase.
 (Make sure confilct is not modified in github)
 7. In the event of an error, the develop who worked on the code generates and corrects the branch according to [Branch Naming](#Branch-Naming) after the rollback to that code.
+   - PR from 'hotfix' branch to 'master' branch is the same as normal work.
+Instead of squash merge, commit merge.

 ### 한국어